making an exhibition

 The eight exposition halls sorted by Designers and Country

-The location
+The VR location

 Based on the floorplan the 3D version is being developed.